zhennongchen/cineCMR_SAM/README.md

 ### Additional guidelines
-special thank you to Dr. Sekeun Kim since our cineCMR-SAM is largely dependent on his [previous work](https://github.com/SekeunKim/MediViSTA).
+special thank you to Dr. Sekeun Kim since our cineCMR-SAM is inspired by his [previous work](https://github.com/SekeunKim/MediViSTA).

 Please contact chenzhennong@gmail.com for any further questions.